 The colder temperatures and dry air of winter typically drop the humidity level inside homes.
-Lower humidity can contribute to dry nasal passages which welcome cold and flu viruses.
+Lower humidity can contribute to dry nasal passages that welcome cold and flu viruses.

 Drying clothes on indoor racks can add humidity to a home's air during dry winter weather.

 Line Drying Clothes Prevents Fire Risks

-Clothes dryer fires account for about 15,600 structure fires, 15 deaths and 400 injuries annually in the United States with the yearly costs in the U.S. for fire loss due to clothes dryer fires estimated at $99 million.
-Using an indoor drying rack or outside line will help prevent dangerous fires.Continue to 9 of 10 below.
+Clothes dryer fires account for about 15,600 structure fires, 15 deaths, and 400 injuries annually in the United States.
+The yearly structural costs in the U.S. for fire loss due to clothes dryer fires estimated at $99 million.
+Using an indoor drying rack or outside line will help protect your family from dangerous fires.Continue to 9 of 10 below.

 10 of 10